-The interest rate for PLUS loans disbursed on or after July 1, 2021, and on or before June 30, 2022, is 6.28 percent.
-As of October 1, 2020, a 4.228 percent origination fee will be deducted by the U.S. Department of Education from the total of your loan before it is disbursed to your student account.
+The interest rate for PLUS loans disbursed on or after July 1, 2023, and on or before June 30, 2024, is 8.05 percent.
+A 4.228 percent origination fee will be deducted by the U.S. Department of Education from the total of your loan before it is disbursed to your student account.

 First-time Grad PLUS borrowers are required to complete a Grad PLUS MPN.
 You will only need to complete this once, unless your loan is approved with an endorser.
 Endorsed loan borrowers must complete a new MPN for each new endorsed loan.
 Complete your MPN here.